Disease Models & Mechanisms

 Disease Models & Mechanisms (DMM) is a monthly peer-reviewed Open Access biomedical journal published by The Company of Biologists that launched in 2008.
-DMM is partnered with Publons, is part of the Review Commons initiative and has two-way integration with bioRxiv.
+DMM is part of the Review Commons initiative, is integrated with bioRxiv for co-submission and is partnered with the Web of Science Reviewer Recognition Service (previously Publons).

 Scope and content

 DMM publishes original research, resources and reviews that focus on the use of model systems to better understand, diagnose and treat human disease.